What is SAML?

-SAML is abbreviation for Security Assertion Markup Language.
-SAML’s key benefit is that it allows single sign on capabilities for Web Services/applications.
-SAML is an open standard that enables web browser single sign-on through exchange of an assertion between an Identity Provider and a Service Provider.
+SAML is an abbreviation for Security Assertion Markup Language.
+SAML’s key benefit is that it allows single sign-on capabilities for Web Services/applications.
+Another SAML definition is an open standard that enables web browser single sign-on through the exchange of an assertion between an Identity Provider and a Service Provider.

 Assertion – XML passed between the Service provider and identity provider.

 Assertion Consumer Services (ACS) – Target resource within the SP where the IDP sends the SAML response assertion to.